-If you haven’t bought the DLC and fought this boss, he’s well worth fighting.
+If you haven’t bought the Breath of the Wild DLC and fought this boss, he’s well worth fighting.
 I included him as the most difficult simply because of the damage he caused me.
 I basically had to eat every food item in my inventory before I was done with him.

-The reward for beating him is the Master Cycle Zero, which is an awesome item that is well worth it.
+The reward for beating him is the Master Cycle Zero, an awesome item well worth the effort.

 Overall Difficulty: 10 out of 10